Twins vs. Astros Player Props Betting Odds

 Correa Stats

-- Carlos Correa has recorded 38 hits with 11 doubles, a triple, six home runs and 25 walks.
-He has driven in 24 runs.
+- Carlos Correa has 39 hits with 11 doubles, a triple, six home runs, 25 walks and 24 RBI.

 Correa Recent Games